Certificate of Sponsorship (COS)

 How to Apply for a Certificate of Sponsorship

-Step-by-Step Process for Employers Step 1: Obtain Sponsor Licence
+Step-by-Step Process for Employers Step 1: Get Sponsor Licence

-Before issuing any CoS, employers must secure the appropriate sponsor licence:
+Before issuing any CoS, employers must get the right sponsor licence:

-• Submit detailed application to UKVI with supporting documentation
+• Submit application to UKVI with supporting documentation

 • Pay licence application fees (£574 for small organisations, £1,579 for large organisations)